YScript/GALAMOST-5/docs/forcefield-bonded-dihedral.rst

       - *optional*: defaults to `-1.0`

     .. note::
-	    The dihedral angles set in script are in the unit of degree, and the program will convert them into radian automatically.
+	    Dihedral angles for the functions in library should be given in script in the unit of degree, and the program will convert them into radian automatically.

    Harmonic function for improper dihedrals
     .. math::